We ask you, humbly, to help us.

 A new complexity has emerged recently: there is a substantial interest by the people of Kashmir to form a country independent from China, India, and Pakistan.
 Again, there is no obvious mechanism to resolve this problem in the near future.

-The Gaza Strip: This is a small, densely occupied strip of land on the east shore of the Mediterranian Sea.
+This is a small, densely occupied strip of land on the east shore of the Mediterranean Sea.

 In 1948, the United Nations created the state of Israel.
 1 Surrounding Arab countries were furious, as were the Muslim inhabitants of what is now Israel.